Installing PyTorch on Ubuntu: a Guide

 To exit the Python shell, hold the ctrl key and press the D key (Ctrl+D).

-Now that we are back at the command prompt, we can deactivate the Anaconda base environment if we use
+Now that you are back at the command prompt, you can deactivate the Anaconda base environment if you use the below command.

 (base) root@ubuntu1604:~# conda deactivate